Nottingham-CTU/REDCap-UI-Tweaker/README.md

 If the URL contains `pid=*`, the `*` will be replaced with the current project ID.

 This setting is only available to administrators.

+### Form navigation fix
+When submitting a form and navigating away from the form (e.g. *Save & Go To Next Form*), a *Save & Stay* will be performed first if this option is enabled.
+This can be used to work around issues in REDCap or other modules if data needs to be saved first for the form navigation to work correctly.

+This setting is only available to administrators.